will-rowe/signal-check/README.md

 ## Todo

+### pipeline todos
 * add in help message and full param descript
-* get more info from the qcat process (using the parsing script)
 * add in pre-run checks for reads, ref genome etc.
-* add pycoqc
 * Redbean assemblies aren't great, I need to try parameterising this better
+* add in subsampling variations for pomoxis
+* add in some qcat parameters (e.g. read length, Q score), and summarise qcat output
+* output all intermediatery files via debug flag

+### analysis todos
+* run Nipah data from ARTIC release
+* run the synthetic genome
+* try with amplocon data - may not assemble
+  * try using the align trim script of Nick's (which soft masks the bam)
+  * add in checks for run-through chimeras (check double barcodes)
+* colour snps in MSA viewer
+* filter coverage for nucfdiff - e.g. only check differences in areas where coverage > 50x

 ## Notes

-* medaka renames the contigs to include range data, which then breaks Nanopolish - so contigs are renamed sequentially after medaka
- - actually, all contigs are now renamed according to polishing tool used - this makes downstream processing easier
+* medaka renames the contigs to include range data, which then breaks Nanopolish - so all contigs are renamed sequentially and according to polishing tool used; making downstream processing easier